The Omlet Blog

 1. Wooden chicken coops rot

-Not all chicken coops are created to last.
+Not all chicken coops are designed to last.
 Wooden chicken coops, while less expensive to purchase initially, will eventually rot.
-Wood is a natural material that’s subject to the elements.
-Plastic chicken coops will never rot and don’t decompose the way wooden chicken coops do.
+Wood is a natural material that’s subject to the elements, whereas plastic chicken coops will never rot and don’t decompose the way wooden chicken coops do.
 Omlet’s chicken coops are designed to last a lifetime.

 2. Wooden chicken coops are hard to clean